MolSnoo/Alter-Ego/Docs/developer_reference/commands/player_commands.md

 # Player commands

 Player commands are usable by users with the Player role.
 These commands allow Players to interact with the game world of their own volition.

 Player commands can only be used when a game is in progress.
-They can be sent to Alter Ego through DM or in the channel corresponding with the [[Room|Data-Structure:-Room]] that the Player is in.
-The Player must be [[alive|Data-Structure:-Player#alive]] to use commands, and they must not be inflicted with a [[Status Effect|Data-Structure:-Status]] which disables the command they're trying to use.
-With few exceptions, Players cannot use commands when [[edit mode]] is enabled.
+They can be sent to Alter Ego through DM or in the channel corresponding with the [Room](../data_structures/room.md) that the Player is in.
+The Player must be [alive](../data_structures/player.md#alive) to use commands, and they must not be inflicted with a [Status Effect](../data_structures/status.md) which disables the command they're trying to use.
+With few exceptions, Players cannot use commands when [edit mode](../../moderator_guide/edit_mode.md) is enabled.
 If Alter Ego accepts the Player's command and it was sent in a Room channel, the message in which the command was issued will be deleted.

 ## Table of Contents